jokergoo/circlize_book/book/12-high-level-genomic-functions.md

 Matrix which corresponds to genomic regions can be visualized as heatmaps.
-Heatmaps completely fill the track and there are connection lines connecting heatmaps and original positions in the genome. `circos.genomicHeamtap()` draws connection lines and heatmaps as two tracks and combines them as an integrated track.
+Heatmaps completely fill the track and there are connection lines connecting heatmaps and original positions in the genome. `circos.genomicHeatmap()` draws connection lines and heatmaps as two tracks and combines them as an integrated track.

 Generally, all numeric columns (excluding the first three columns) in the